Prasad0/missingskill-learning/JS/Function/Function.md

 ### IIFE - Immediately Invoked Function Expression / Self Executing Function Expression(SEF)

 * It is use to execute function immediately.
+* It is called only once the function is loaded.

 ```js

 (function()